lpmi-13/veilid-terraform-civo/README.md

 ## Cost

-The configuration in this repo (micro instance for compute with 10GB of local storage) will cost about $5/month.
+The configuration in this repo will cost about $5/month.
 They don't charge for IPv4 addresses on instances, so we'll run this in dual-stack (IPv4/IPv6 connectivity).
+Civo is also giving out $250 in free credits at time of writing, which would run one veilid node with this repo's configuration for about 4 years.

 ## Setting up access